 There are many successful startups, however, that build their products before onboarding a CTO.
-You can fully outsource your MVP to an agency, for example.
+You can fully outsource your MVP to a custom software development company, for example.

 Or you could try to find a “CTO as a service” where you bring on an experienced freelancer to act as your CTO.
 This method will give you more time to find a CTO that is right for you.

 They will give you precious help on strategy.
 As well as helping you build and manage your team.

 Honestly, both outsourcing software development and CTO as a service are viable options to consider.
 As I’m sure, you’re aware, time to market matters.
 If you lose momentum, waiting for the perfect CTO, you risk a competitor taking your place on the market.